NobleKangaroo/docker-valheim-server/README.md

 Variable        | Default        | Description
 --------------- | -------------- | --------------------------------------------------
-SERVER_NAME     | Valheim Server | The name displayed in the server list SERVER_PASSWORD | secret         | The password required to enter. *Cannot be blank!*
+SERVER_NAME     | Valheim Server | The name displayed in the server list SERVER_PASSWORD | secret         | The password required to join the server. *Cannot be blank!*
-SERVER_WORLD    | Valheim        | The world seed you would like to play on
+SERVER_PORT     | 2456           | The *first* of the three sequential ports the server will use SERVER_WORLD    | Valheim        | The name of the world file (e.g. Valheim.fwl and Valheim.db)

 ### Network
 Many of the Valheim dedicated server Docker images have `SERVER_PORT` as an argument, however they don't handle it correctly so the port doesn't actually get exposed.
 A result of this is that all of the Docker images I've found cannot be modified to run on alternate ports.
 I'm unaware of a way to do something like: